yackermann/awesome-webauthn/README.md

 - [MasterKale: WebAuthn Previewer](https://github.com/MasterKale/webauthn-previewer) - A simple website for previewing WebAuthn attestations and assertions
 - [Firstyear: Webauthn RS compatability tester](https://webauthn.firstyear.id.au/compat_test) - A webauthn device and browser stress tester that can identify flaws in implementations and has already found bugs in Firefox, Safari, Android and more.
 - [Descope: VirtualWebAuthn Test Tool](https://github.com/descope/virtualwebauthn) - A GO package to automate testing of a relying party WebAuthn server implementation without requiring a browser or an actual authenticator.
+- [FIDO MDS Explorer](https://opotonniee.github.io/fido-mds-explorer/) - A user-friendly web UI to explore the FIDO Metadata Service repository, which contains detailed characteristics and attestation certificates of authenticators registered to the FIDO Alliance.

 # Resources
 ## Tutorials